bert2/love-linq-hate-loops/README.md

-## -1.
-Introduction
+## Introduction

 LINQ has been around in C# for quite some time now.
 Still many programmers prefer explicit looping with `for` and `foreach` in situations that also could have been solved using LINQ operators.

 I claim that to every problem that seemingly requires loops there is a LINQ solution which is cleaner.
-As a matter of fact, I believe that loops should be avoided at all costs and only be used in very rare special cases.
+As a matter of fact, I believe that loops should be avoided and only be used in rare special cases.

-The following examples show LINQ solutions to common looping problems while pointing out the issues of loops.
+The following examples show LINQ solutions to common list transformation problems while pointing out the issues of using loops.

 Install [LINQPad](https://www.linqpad.net/) in order to run the example files.